pymeshtool

 mesh (Mesh) – The mesh that gets merged into.

-ignore_empty_interface (bool, optional, default=True) – Whether to raise an error if the interface between meshes is empty.
+ignore_empty_interface (bool, optional, default=True) – It False, an error is raised if the interface empty.

 - Returns: